 The Board of Governors at Nottingham Trent University has adopted the CUC Higher Education Senior Staff Remuneration Code published in November 2021.
-In accordance with this Code, the Remuneration Committee approved the implementation of a new University Executive Team Remuneration Policy to set out the principles and approach to setting the reward package for members of the University Executive Team.

 The Remuneration Committee ensures procedural fairness by the application of a consistent framework using appropriate evidence and considers economic factors, competition, market rates, roles, skills, experience and individual performance when setting the remuneration of the Vice-Chancellor and the University's Senior Post Holders.